Schools & Divisions

 - Falsification of records or reports, plagiarism, or cheating on an examination, quiz, or any other assignment; violation of patient/ client confidentiality resulting in denial of access to a clinical facility, or other personal or professional misconduct.
 A student may be dismissed from the School of Nursing without being placed on probation when any of these conditions exist.

-The faculty reserves the right to request the withdrawal of any student whose personal integrity, health, or conduct demonstrates unfitness to continue preparation for professional nursing.
+The faculty reserves the right to require the withdrawal of any student whose personal integrity, health, or conduct demonstrates unfitness to continue preparation for professional nursing.
 Dismissal is subject to the appeal process.
 The student can initiate the appeal through a letter sent to the coordinator of Student Services, who will forward it to the faculty.

 Failure to register in each sequential semester, excluding summer sessions, constitutes an interruption in the student's program.
 Students who have so interrupted their programs are required to submit written request of intent to reenter the program to the academic advisor.
 All requests for reentry will be evaluated on the basis of available resources.
 Students who reenter must adhere to the academic policies in effect at the time of reentry.
 Reentry of students who have interrupted their study, for any reason, is not guaranteed.
 Reentry may require vaidation of skill competency.

 Prospective students should study the requirements for admission to the School of Nursing, the specific curriculum requirements and sequences, and requirements for the degree.
 Students are responsible for meeting degree requirements and for making application for the degree.
 The deadlines for filing the application for a degree are September 1 for December and May graduation.
 The School of Nursing is not responsible for certifying students for the degree if they do not file the application.

 All candidates for the Bachelor of Science in Nursing degree must fulfill the following requirements: